 The number of zones and continents you can find dig sites depends on your Archaeology skill and your character level.
 A level 77 player will be able to see 16 dig sites, 4 each continent (if his Archaeology skill is high enough).
 But, a level 32 player can only see 8 maximum, 4 in Kalimdor, 4 in Eastern Kingdoms, and only in zones which are between level 25-35.

 These dig sites, and the objects you dig out are player-specific, you don't have to worry about competition.
 Nobody can see your nodes besides you.

 Survey and Fragments

 You will also get a new ability called [Survey].
 You can only use this ability when you are inside of a dig site.
 The Survey tool will spawn and point in the approximate direction of a fragment, there is a light that will indicate the distance you are from a fragment.

 So how does this work in action?
 You just go to a dig site, use your [Survey] ability and then a little tripod will spawn with red, yellow or green light.
-First you check which direction it points to and you just move that way, if it's red you should mount up and run for a while and then use Survey again, when it's yellow you shouldn't move that much and if it's green it's probably within 40 yards.
+First you check which direction it points to, and then you just move that way.
+If it's red, you should mount up and run for a while, and then use Survey again.
+When it's yellow you shouldn't move that much, and if it's green it's probably within 40 yards.
 Just keep going to the direction the Survey tool points to, with practice you will find most of the artifacts within 3-4 Survey use.

-When you discover your find, you'll get fragments specific to a particular race, there are 10 races, it depends on the zone and your Archaeology skill which one you will find.
+When you discover your find, you'll get fragments specific to a particular race.
+There are 10 races, it depends on the zone, and your Archaeology skill which one you will find.
 Each dig site can be searched 6 times before it despawns and a new site spawns.
+(8 times at draenor)